DON’T MISS

 38.000 weather-related insurance claims in 2022

 According to the study, reported in 20 Minuten, the amount of damage caused by the weather has varied wildly in the last 20 years.
-Last year, 38.000 weather-related claims on private insurance were made, at a total cost of 144 million Swiss francs, significantly more than the lowest claim years of 1998 and 2008 (52 million) but dramatically less than the all-time record - which was set in 2021, with 299 million francs claimed.
+Last year, 38.000 weather-related claims on car and home insurance were made, at a total cost of 144 million Swiss francs, significantly more than the lowest claim years of 1998 and 2008 (52 million) but dramatically less than the all-time record - which was set in 2021, with 299 million francs claimed.

 While it is hard to see a pattern in damage caused by weather, AXA head of property insurance claims Stefan Müller said that they “have noticed that storms are occurring more often today than they used to, [and] their intensity has increased - more heavy rain, more large hailstones.”
 He noted that this has created new challenges: "For example, heavy rain in densely populated areas can turn roads into dangerous rivers and underground car parks can literally flood."